 There are no double points for any races this season.

 After each series race, points are computed based on the runners' order of finish within the open or age groups.
 At the end of the series, only the points for each runner's seven highest scoring races of the ten races will be totaled.
 Scoring is done separately for both the open and the age groups.

 Age group points are not included in open point totals, nor are open points included in the age group totals.

 The runner with the highest overall points at the end of the series is the winner.

-Until the results are tabulated after the final race all scoring placed in the newsletter and on the web page will state that "Scores shown are not final until after the last race of the season".
+Until the results are tabulated after the final race results web page will state that "Scores shown are not final until after the last race of the season".